 It sounds strange, I am aware, but seeing as he does have a meditation app that I am in love with where he only uses his voice, this is not that weird.

 But as a supporter of his work, I wanted to dive in and read all that he has ever written.
-Waking Up was already my favorite book, so The Moral Landscape seemed like a perfect reading material to continue my journey.
+Waking Up was already my favourite book, so The Moral Landscape seemed like a perfect reading material to continue my journey.

 A few weeks ago, I added The End Of Faith to the list.
 I have no idea where I am going next but I am looking forward to reading everything I already heard him speak about on the internet.